Tracktor97/Projects/README.md

 # Security & Cryptography Projects

-This repository contains a collection of small security-focused projects exploring topics such as steganography, classical cryptography, and binary data analysis.
+This repository contains a collection of small security-focused projects and research exploring topics such as steganography, classical cryptography, and binary data analysis.
 It also contains a few passion projects that I have completed in my practicing of new libraries and features of python.